Learn to Hunt

 PFOS (Perfluorooctanesulfonic acid) and PFOA (Perfluorooctanoic acid) are the two most extensively produced and studied of these chemicals.
 Both are very persistent in the environment and human body, meaning they do not break down and can accumulate over time.
 There is evidence that exposure to PFAS can lead to adverse human health effects.
 Because of the prevalent use of these chemicals in many consumer products, most people have had some exposure.

 Per EPA, exposure to PFAS through ingestion of food or water can lead to adverse health outcomes.
 The most consistent findings from human epidemiology studies are increased cholesterol levels among exposed populations, with more limited findings related to adverse effects on fetal development, immune system, cancer, liver, and thyroid hormone disruption.
 The most sensitive population includes fetuses during pregnancy and infants, whether breastfed and formula-fed.
 Options to reduce risk include using an alternative drinking water source, or for formula-fed infants, using a formula that does not require the addition of water.

-PFOS and PFOA health advisories
+PFAS health advisories